ashrarxthi/battleship/README.md

 ## Bugs Found and Fixed

 After Devin generated the game, I ran **Devin Review** — Devin's built-in static analysis layer.
-It identified two bugs that didn't surface during manual gameplay testing.
-Both were fixed before submission.
+It identified three bugs that didn't surface during manual gameplay testing.
+All three were fixed before submission.

 ---

-### Bug 1 — Stale `setTimeout` overwrites status message after quick reset
+### Bug 1 — Stale 600ms AI turn timer fires after reset

 **Severity:** Medium
 **Found by:** Devin Review
 **Fixed in:** PR #3

 **What it was:**
-Each AI turn schedules a 600ms delayed status update guarded by `if (!gameOver)`.
-If the player won quickly after an AI turn and immediately clicked "Play Again", `resetGame()` set `gameOver = false`.
-The stale timer then passed the check and overwrote the new game's placement status ("Place your ships to begin.") with "Your turn — click a cell to fire!" — a misleading message at the start of a fresh game.
+Each AI turn schedules a 600ms delay before firing.
+If the player won immediately after an AI turn and clicked "Play Again", the timer was still running.
+It would fire after the reset, placing a phantom AI shot on the freshly reset player board.

 **How it was fixed:**
-Stored the `setTimeout` reference in a variable called `aiTurnTimer`.
-Added `clearTimeout(aiTurnTimer)` at the top of `resetGame()` so any in-flight timer is cancelled before the game resets.
+Stored the timer reference in `aiTurnTimer`.
+Added `clearTimeout(aiTurnTimer)` at the top of `resetGame()` so any pending AI shot is cancelled on reset.

-**Verified:** Playwright test confirmed status reads "Place your ships to begin." immediately after reset and remains unchanged after 1 second. ✓
+**Verified:** Playwright confirmed no hit or miss markers on the player board after reset, with `aiTurnTimer` value of 51 pending at time of reset. ✓

 ---

+### Bug 2 — Stale 800ms AI status timer overwrites placement message after reset

+**Severity:** Medium
+**Found by:** Devin Review
+**Fixed in:** PR #3

+**What it was:**
+A separate 800ms timer updates the status bar to "Your turn — click a cell to fire!" after the AI fires.
+If the player won and clicked "Play Again" before this timer expired, it would overwrite the new game's status message ("Place your ships to begin.") with the wrong message — misleading the player at the start of a fresh game.

+**How it was fixed:**
+Stored this timer reference in `aiStatusTimer`.
+Added `clearTimeout(aiStatusTimer)` inside `resetGame()` alongside the aiTurnTimer clear, ensuring neither stale timer can bleed into a new session.

+**Verified:** Playwright confirmed status reads "Place your ships to begin." immediately after reset and remains unchanged after 1 second. ✓

+---

-### Bug 2 — Missing `setInitialTabindex()` in `resetGame()` breaks keyboard navigation
+### Bug 3 — Missing `setInitialTabindex()` in `resetGame()` breaks keyboard navigation

 **Severity:** Low–Medium
 **Found by:** Devin Review